-Think about it.
-An organization that creates customized work experiences for its employees helps people learn in exactly the way they learn best.
-They reward them in the way that motivates them.
+Do we have to create an organization that creates customized work experiences for its employees to help people learn in exactly the way they learn best, and reward them in the way that motivates them?

 And know this: designing the organization to fit the employee is not about expanding the HR budgets.
 It is about using HR budgets in a more targeted manner to maximize the value of every dollar spent.